sojungkim0917/cs50final/DESIGN.md

     resource.
 We pull these into an integer array and will be called on using setFactory(ViewFactory factory): This method is used to create a new view for ImageSwitcher.
 By using this method we create a new ImageView and replace the old view with the new image.
     Then the array is cycled by an if statement incrementing until the end or beginning of the alphabet is reached.
 The "Next" and "Prev" buttons use onclicklistener action to initiate the change.
+This page's layout is defined by flashcard_lit.xml in the layout folder.

     Used this tutorial to base code off of: https://www.youtube.com/watch?v=1xjhtXA3uv4

 Homepage (Casey)

     Homepage is the welcome page where user will choose to go to either literacy page or math page.
 "ABC" button will take you to the literacy homepage.
 "123" Button will take you to the math homepage.
+The homepage's layout is defined by the homepage.xml file.
+It is pretty straight-forward because it has two buttons to take you to either the 123 or ABC section of our app.

 IntermediateMath (SoJung)